Essenceia/essenceia.github.io/content/hft/itch.md

 ##### Overlap interface

 The `overlap interface` is used exclusively for transmitting the overlapping bytes.
-Due to the conditions in which and overlap occures, there is no need for a `start` signal, as the start is implied when we have a valid overlap.
+Due to the conditions in which an overlap occurs, there is no need for a `start` signal, as the start is implied when we have a valid overlap.